codeceptjs/CodeceptJS/docs/playwright.md

 When to consider navigation succeeded, defaults to `load`.
 Given an array of event strings, navigation is considered to be successful after all events have been fired.
 Events can be either:
 - `load` - consider navigation to be finished when the load event is fired.
 - `domcontentloaded` - consider navigation to be finished when the DOMContentLoaded event is fired.
-- `networkidle0` - consider navigation to be finished when there are no more than 0 network connections for at least 500 ms.
-- `networkidle2` - consider navigation to be finished when there are no more than 2 network connections for at least 500 ms.
+- `networkidle` - consider navigation to be finished when there are no network connections for at least 500 ms.

 ```js
   helpers: {